In this #PricingPodcast, expert Joanne Smith shares strategies to improve partnering with sales within pricing partnerships.

 What approaches do you use in this workshop?

-J.S. : Think fun and practical.
-This course is loaded with games, exercises and real-life examples that focuses on very practical advice.
+J.S.: Think fun and practical.
+This course is loaded with games, exercises and real-life examples that focus on very practical advice.
 Advice that can be immediately applied.
 There are take-home tools to help reinforce the key messages and improve price drop decisions.
-It is fast paced and fun; but most of all practical.
+It is fast-paced and fun, but most of all practical.

 Have you offered this course in the past?
 If so, what was the participant’s response?

-J.S. : Yes, I have offered this course, or a similar version, a number of times.
-Typically I am offering internally to a company’s sales & pricing groups but this is the first time that I am offering it at the Spring Pricing Workshops & Conference – (#PPSMIA).
-I have always gotten outstanding feedback for this course, in fact a few experienced sales leaders have even said it was the best course of their career.
+J.S.: Yes, I have offered this course, or a similar version, a number of times.
+Typically I am offering internally to a company’s sales & pricing groups but this is the first time that I am offering it at the Spring Pricing Workshops & Conference – (#PPSCHI18).
+I have always gotten outstanding feedback for this course, in fact, a few experienced sales leaders have even said it was the best course of their career.

-You can hear directly from Joanne Smith during the 28th Annual Spring Pricing Workshops and Conference in Miami, FL!
+**You can hear directly from Joanne Smith during the Spring Pricing Workshops and Conference event in Chicago, IL 2018!

 Follow @PricingSociety across social media for